mltooling/project-template/react-webapp/README.md

 When contributing code, please try to make the code following the project's codestyle setup as described in the [Development summary section](#develop).
 If you don't have an IDE with installed plugins, you can install and run the commands locally (they are added in the [./package.json](./package.json)) like following:

 - `./node_modules/.bin/prettier --config .prettierrc --write <path-to-your-modified-file>`: this command formats the file and saves it.
-- `./node_modules/.bin/eslint <path-to-your-modified-file>.js`: this command just shows the problems, but does not fix them automatically.
+- `./node_modules/.bin/eslint --ext js,jsx src/`: this command just shows the problems, but does not fix them automatically.
 - `./node_modules/.bin/stylelint "**/*.css"`: this commands shows the problems in all your project's css files, but does not fix them automatically.

 Sometimes, you have to do something that is not allowed by the linting rules.
 For example, property spreading in React makes sense sometimes.
 In this example, you can disable the linter for the specific line by adding `// eslint-disable-line react/jsx-props-no-spreading`.
 Instead of disabling a rule globally, this forces you to think about your decision instead of allowing slopiness by default.